Munter/contentsecure/README.md

 contentsecure path/to/index.html /path/to/404.html /path/to/docs/**/*.html
 ```

-Note that you usually only need to set entry pages as a seed for contentsecure, since it finds dependencies nad relations itself.
+Note that you usually only need to set entry pages as a seed for contentsecure, since it finds dependencies and relations itself.

 TODO